-EC Regulations 1907/2006 and 1272/2008, as amended, and various Ministerial Decisions issued subsequently to specify their provisions.
-Competent authorities are the National Organization for Medicines (EOF) and the State's

-General Chemical Laboratory, depending on the specific product.
+EC Regulations 1907/2006 and 1272/2008, as amended (up to 2023), and various Ministerial Decisions issued subsequently to specify their provisions.
+Competent authorities are the National Organization for Medicines (EOF) and the State's General Chemical Laboratory, depending on the specific product.